 ----

 To wrap up: Over the past two days, I got the palpable sense that many of the commissioners, most notably the Chairman, were incredibly frustrated with the positions put forward by the creative organizations and representative lobby groups.
 One can easily say that this is part of the performance, since everyone knows that these hearings are being televised.
 At the same time, though, the CRTC, and KvF in particular, seem to be more sensitive to the ways in which the dynamics of new media are different than those that came before them.
 The stubbornness to acknowledge this fact by almost all who appeared over the first 2 days of the hearings seemed to strike a nerve with the Commission.
+That shows a surprisingly low level of new media literacy and threatens to marginalize these groups at a time when "fact-finding" is supposed to be one of the purposes of this investigation.

 Even if mechanisms from "old media" need to be applied or adapted for digital settings to address the industrial concerns that many are feeling associated with new forms of digital distribution, denying any difference and sticking one's head in the proverbial sand is unlikely to win support, either with the public or, it appears, with some people at the CRTC.